ejazhussain/blog/source/_posts/Import-Terms-From-CSV.md

 ```

-## Import Terms to Term Set from CSV using SharePoint Online CSOM PowerShell
+## Import Terms to Term Set from CSV using CSOM PowerShell

 ```PowerShell
 #Load SharePoint CSOM Assemblies